articles

 Author

-It does indeed rain a lot whenever we travel somewhere.
-Big parts of Central Europe had floodings in 2013, with the rain starting on the evening of the day after our wedding.
+It does indeed rain a lot whenever we travel.
+Large parts of Central Europe experienced flooding in 2013, with the rain starting the evening of the day after our wedding.

-My husband wasn’t born in the year of the dragon.
-What the fortune teller implicated seemed to relate to Chinese folklore or metaphysics.
+My husband wasn’t born in the Year of the Dragon.
+What the fortune teller implied seemed to relate to Chinese folklore or metaphysics.

 Have you ever been to a fortune teller?